Calisthenics vs Gym Body: Which is Better for Fat Loss?

 Q. Are calisthenics stronger than bodybuilders?

 Ans.
-We cannot say who is stronger both calisthenics and bodybuilders are stronger in their own game.
+We cannot say that calisthenics and bodybuilders are stronger in their own game.

 Q. Is calisthenics the same as bodyweight exercises?

 Ans.
 Calisthenics utilizes your body weight and includes compound exercises.
-So at some point, calisthenics is as same as bodyweight exercises.
+So, at some point, calisthenics is the same as bodyweight exercises.

 - Advertisement -